wuwuz/pythonWormLearning/README.md

 # pythonWormLearning
 python Worm for PKU BBS

+coding with python3...

 using package :
 BeautifulSoup
 Requests

 Desctiption :
 mytest.py : get the main post from board 'pie bridge' from bbs.pku.edu.cn
 pic.py : get the attached picture from the board
 hotspot.py : get the hotspots from some board